BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/gundabad_and_dol_guldur.md

 - **Lethal Aim** `ACTIVE`

-Each Turn, Narzug gains a free Might point that can only be spent during a shooting attack on either the To Hit, To Wound or In The Way roll.
-If this point is not spent by the end of the turn, it is lost.
+Each turn, Narzug gains a free Might Point that can only be spent during a shooting attack on either a To Hit Roll, a To Wound Roll, or an In The Way Test.
+If this free Might Point is not spent by the end of the turn, it is lost.

 </div>